codelitdev/medialit/packages/thumbnail/README.md

 > Create thumbnails from your image and video files for your Node.js based application.

+The generated thumbnails are going to be of `16:9` aspect ratio.

-For generating thumbnails, this package uses imagemagick (for images) and ffmpeg (for videos) utilities, so make sure those are installed on your machine before using this package.
+For generating thumbnails, this package uses ffmpeg (for videos) utilities, so make sure that is installed on your machine before using this package.

 _Note: This module will always overwrite the thumbnail file, if already exists._